Center of excellence: Healthcare

 In the healthcare sector, the term often refers to a center that provides sufficient and easily accessible medical services to patients.

+The National Institutes of Health (NIH) of the United States, in 2023, allocated $24 million to create 10 maternal health research centers of excellence.

 In the British NHS, the term is almost always used sarcastically, following its popularisation by Dr Peter Gooderham on the Doctors.net.uk fora.
 It can often be heard being used to describe tertiary centres by staff working in district general hospitals.